AudioSetCaps/AudioSetCaps/README.md

 ## Cite
-Please cite our papers as below if found this work is helpful:
+If you found this repo is helpful, please consider citing our paper:
 ```bibtex
 @inproceedings{
 bai2024audiosetcaps,